 In the immortal words of Hannah Montana,“Everybody makes mistakes.
 Everybody has those days.”
 So the next time you catch yourself harping on about all of the money mistakes you’ve made this year, remember: it’s totally fine and normal if you’ve have your fair share of slip-ups, so long as you use them as teaching moments.

 Personally, this year, I’ves screwed up a number of times.
 Some of my blunders have been more serious than others, but thankfully none were life-destroying.
 Like most people, I’m still figuring out how to use my income wisely and budget in a way that aligns with my future goals.
 I’m also learning what my triggers are that lead me to impulsively spend on things with have no real purpose in my life, so that I can save more.
-And with the new year just around the corner, I’m taking time to reflect on four of my biggest embarrassing money mistakes I’ve made this year, what I’ve learned from each of them, and how I’m planning on improving my relationship to my finances so as not to repeat the same mistakes in 2019.
+And with the new year just around the corner, I’m taking time to reflect on four of my biggest embarrassing money mistakes I’ve made this year, what I’ve learned from each of them, and how I’m planning on improving my relationship to my finances so as not to repeat the same mistakes heading into the new year.

 1. Not budgeting properly for gifts for special occasions